Skorokhod's topologies on path space: Introduction and main results

-\section{Introduction}
+\subsection{Introduction}

-A function is \emph{cadlag} (from the French ``continue \`a droit, limite \`a gauche'') if it is right-continuous with left limits.
-In his classical paper \cite{Sko56}, Skorohod introduced four topologies on the space of real cadlag functions on a compact interval, which he called J1, J2, M1, and M2.
-Of these, the J1 topology has proved to be the most natural in many situations, in particular, when discussing convergence of Markov processes \cite{EK86}.
-For this reason, Skorohod's J1 topology is now normally known as the ``Skorohod topology''.
-Classical textbook discussions of the Skorohod topology can be found in \cite[Section~3.5]{EK86} and \cite[Section~12]{Bil99}.
-All four topologies introduced by Skorohod are discussed in \cite[Section~11.5]{Whi02}.
+A function is \emph{cadlag} (from the French ``continue \`a droit, limite \`a gauche'') if it is right continuous with left limits.
+In his classical paper \cite{Sko56}, Skorokhod introduced four topologies on the space of real valued cadlag functions on a compact interval, which he called J1, J2, M1, and M2.
+His definitions have later been generalised to functions defined on unbounded intervals and, for the J1 and J2 topologies, taking values in general metrisable spaces.
+When restricted to continuous functions, all four topologies reduce to the topology of locally uniform convergence.
+Of Skorokhod's four topologies, his J1 topology has proved to be the most natural in many situations, in particular, when discussing convergence of Markov processes \cite{EK86}.
+For this reason, Skorokhod's J1 topology is now normally known as ``the Skorokhod topology''.
+Classical textbook discussions of the J1 topology can be found in \cite[Section~3.5]{EK86} and \cite[Section~12]{Bil99}.
+All four topologies introduced by Skorokhod are discussed in \cite[Section~11.5]{Whi02}.

-Motivated by the theory of the Brownian web and net \cite{FINR04,SSS17}, we study \emph{paths}, which, roughly speaking, are cadlag functions that are defined on an arbitrary closed subset of the real line and take values in a metrisable topological space $\Xc$.
-We generalise Skorohod's topologies to the space of all paths over a fixed space $\Xc$.
-Roughly, a sequence of paths converges when the domains on which they are defined converge and moreover the paths themselves converge in the sense of Skorohod's J1 or M1 topologies.
-We show that the path space, equipped with such a topology, is a Polish space, and we derive compactness criteria in terms of a suitable modulus of continuity.
-Polish spaces play a crucial role in probability theorem, as they are required for Prohorov's theorem \cite[Thm~5.2]{Bil99}, and sufficient for many other theorems requiring some regularity of a measurable space.